-Appraisals for Estate Settlement by West Michigan Appraisal
+Property Valuations for Estate Settlement by West Michigan Appraisal

-Commonly, settling an estate necessitates an clear appraisal report to acquire fair market value for the home to the satisfaction of the parties involved.
-It's understandable that ordering an appraisal is the farthest thought from your mind.
-Of course, it's expected that you need to be there for your family first.
-West Michigan Appraisal assures that we are knowledgeable about the procedures and requirements requested by revenue services to produce a retroactive appraisal with an effective date and fair market value estimate matching the exact date you suffered the loss of your loved one.
-The ethical obligations stated within the Uniform Standards of Professional Appraisal Practice (USPAP) attunes our appraisers to confidentiality, providing the fullest degree of privacy for you and your loved ones.
+Commonly, settling an estate requires an irrefutable appraisal report to suggest fair market value for the home to the satisfaction of the parties involved.
+We understand that in this time of loss, ordering an appraisal is the furthest thought from your mind.
+Because of this, now and then there will be times that the date of an appraisal report differs from the date of your loss.
+West Michigan Appraisal assures that our appraisers are knowledgeable about the procedures and requirements requested by the IRS and MI revenue agencies to produce a retroactive appraisal with an effective date and fair market value estimate matching the exact date your loved one passed away.
+The ethical requirements listed within the Uniform Standards of Professional Appraisal Practice (USPAP) attunes our appraisers to confidentiality, guaranteeing the fullest degree of privacy for you and your loved ones.

-Opinions of value shown in documents filed with the the IRS and MI state agencies absolutely should be supported by a comprehensive report as to how the appraiser arrived at his conclusions.
+Opinions of value used in documents provided to the revenue authorities absolutely should be supported by an accurate report as to how the appraiser acquired his conclusions.